naacl2022-srw/naacl2022-srw.github.io/accepted.md

 order : 1
 ---

+Proceedings for archival papers can be accessed [here.](https://aclanthology.org/volumes/2021.naacl-srw/)

+List of all the accepted papers

 * __Seed Word Selection for Weakly-Supervised Text Classification with Unsupervised Error Estimation__
 >_Yiping Jin, Akshay Bhatia and Dittaya Wanvarie_